Skip to main content

 You should see the following output:

-Join tables that span multiple databases
+Join tables that span multiple data sources

 SELECT